 would fail.

 The sickly brother would be helped much more than the healthy brother would be harmed.
-In contrast, a rights analysis would honor the right of the healthy brother not to be dismembered.
+In contrast, a rights analysis would honour the right of the healthy brother not to be dismembered.

 In this case, society has chosen the rights analysis approach.
 Although there are no algorithms to tell us exactly what to do, a reasonable approach to making moral decisions when moral theories diverge is to use utilitarianism unless an individual’s rights are seriously violated.